Fix the Structural Bottleneck: Context Compression via Explicit Information Transmission: Conclusion

+\textbf{Limitations.} First, due to limited computational resources, we do not test \method{} on larger backbones (e.g., 32B or 70B models) or substantially longer contexts (e.g., 32k or 128k tokens).
+Second, our experiments focus on text-only language models.
+Extending the framework to vision-language models, which also accepts tokenized inputs, is left to future work.

-This work was supported in part by the UK Engineering and Physical Sciences Research Council through a Turing AI Fellowship (grant no. EP/V020579/1, EP/V020579/2) and a Prosperity Partnership scheme (grant no. UKRI566).
+\begin{ack} This work was supported in part by the UK Engineering and Physical Sciences Research Council through a Turing AI Fellowship (grant no. EP/V020579/1, EP/V020579/2) and the Prosperity Partnership scheme (grant no. UKRI566).

+The authors acknowledge use of King's Computational Research, Engineering and Technology Environment (CREATE) at King's College London \citep{kcl2026create}.

+The authors acknowledge the use of resources provided by the Dawn National AI Research Resource (AIRR).
+Dawn is operated by the University of Cambridge and is funded by the UK Government’s Department for Science, Innovation and Technology (DSIT) via UK Research and Innovation the Science and Technology Facilities Council [ST/Z000890/1], Dell Technologies and Intel. \end{ack}